-Tomato bruschetta is one of the best Italian appetizers.
-Its recipe includes just bread, tomato, olive oil, basil and garlic: their tastes and colors bring to the mind the Classical Age, a time of long past when Roman merchant ships crossed the Mediterranean sea, carrying jars full of wheat and wine.
-(Read more)
+The simplest type of Bruschetta involves the use of bread, tomato, olive oil, basil and garlic: ingredients whose colors and flavors bring to mind the classical age, when Roman merchant ships crossed the Mediterranean, carrying amphoras full of wine and grain … (read more)